ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events-2/tlb.md

 L1D_TLB_WR is 301
 ```

-`MEM_ACCESS` counts memory accesses issued by the Load Store Unit, both load and store operations. `MEM_ACCESS_WR` is a subset of `MEM_ACCESS`, only counting store operations that result in memory accesses.
-In this case, `MEM_ACCESS` is equal to `L1D_TLB` because each memory access had an associated D-TLB lookup.
-Similarly, each `MEM_ACCESS_RD` had an associated D-TLB lookup.
+`MEM_ACCESS` counts memory accesses that the Load Store Unit issues, both load and store operations. `MEM_ACCESS_WR` is a subset of `MEM_ACCESS`, only counting store operations that result in memory accesses.
+In this case, `MEM_ACCESS` is equal to `L1D_TLB` because each memory access has an associated D-TLB lookup.
+Similarly, each `MEM_ACCESS_RD` has an associated D-TLB lookup.

 Additional events that occur with a L1 D-TLB miss:
 `L2D_TLB`, `L2D_TLB_WR`, `L1D_TLB_REFILL`, and `L1D_TLB_REFILL_WR`.